neftjs/neft/Db.coffee.md

 				throw new ReferenceError "insert() can not be used for document"

 			unless utils.isObject doc
-				throw new TypeError "Only simply objects could be inserted"
+				throw new TypeError "Only simply objects can be inserted"

 			unless @_search
 				throw new ReferenceError "remove() can works only with collection"